 Our Scholarly Communication events are designed to provide an open forum for discussions of how research and scholarship are changing and for continuing University dialogue surrounding initiatives in scholarly communication.

-If you would like to be notified of upcoming events, send an email to Meg Oakley, Director, Copyright & Scholarly Communication.
+If you would like to be notified of upcoming events, or if you would like more information about past or future events, send an email to Meg Oakley, Director, Copyright & Scholarly Communication.

 With panelists: Autumn Brewington, Op-Ed Editor at the Washington Post (2007-2014) and Editor of the Wall Street Journal’s Think Tank (2014-2016) Marcia Chatelain, Associate Professor, Department of History, Georgetown University Danielle Knight, Producer, “1A”, WAMU 88.5 American University Radio and NPR Deborah Tannen, University Professor, Department of Linguistics, Georgetown University